Nootropics Expert

 When we dig into the research, we find that 5-HTP may be contraindicated for depression in those whom marketers advocate its use.[i]

 We’re all for boosting neurotransmitter levels and optimizing cognitive performance here at Nootropics Expert®.
-But now and again we run into a nootropic or dietary supplement that may be popular.
+But now and again I run into a nootropic or dietary supplement that may be popular.
 But also may be a particularly bad idea.

 We’re going to get to the bottom of how 5-HTP works in your brain in this review.
 We’ll examine why it’s critical for brain health.
 And reasons why you may want to find another way to boost serotonin levels in your brain.